Cryptnox-Software/cryptnoxpy/README.md

     card = cryptnox_sdk_py.factory.get_card(connection)
     # Card is loaded and can be used
     print(f"Card serial number: {card.serial_number}")
-except cryptnox_sdk_py.ReaderException:
+except exceptions.ReaderException:
-    print("Reader not found at index") except cryptnox_sdk_py.CryptnoxException as error:
+    print("Reader not found at index") except exceptions.CryptnoxException as error:
     # Issue loading the card
     print(error)
 finally: